Establishment of the stock market

 Today, virtually every country in the world has its own stock market.
-In the developed world, major stock markets typically emerged in the 19th and 20th centuries soon after the London Stock Exchange and New York Stock Exchange were first created.
-Stock markets can be found around the world and there’s no denying the global importance of stock markets.
-Every day, trillions of dollars are traded on stock markets around the world and they’re truly the engine of the capitalist world.
+In the developed countries, major stock markets typically emerged in the 19th and 20th centuries soon after the London Stock Exchange and New York Stock Exchange were created.
+Stock markets can be found around the world and there is no denying the global importance of stock markets.
+Every day, trillions of dollars are traded on stock markets around the world and they are truly the engine of the capitalist world.

 Mistakes are a daily part of life.
 Every one of us make mistakes, but the most important thing is what we learn from our mistakes.
 It is not uncommon for..